2023 Most Popular Music Bachelor's Degree Schools in Connecticut

 Read full report on Music at Eastern Connecticut State University

-Yale University did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
-It came in at #7 on the list.
-Yale is a fairly large private not-for-profit school located in the city of New Haven.
+Yale University came in at #7 in this year’s edition of the Most Popular Music Bachelor’s Degree Schools in Connecticut ranking.
+Yale is a large private not-for-profit school located in the city of New Haven.

 About 38% of the students majoring in music at the school are women while 63% are male.